Autism means I miss what others catch,

 and catch what others miss’’

-Welcome to the first module of the course!
+Welcome to the second module of the course!

 Autism spectrum disorder (ASD) is a developmental condition that is characterized by deficits in social communication and social interaction and by repetitive patterns displayed in behavior or interests.